Orcomp/NUnitBenchmarker/README.md

 - Nuget package
 - Visual Studio integrated GUI

+## Troubleshooting

+The actual test runner and the UI communicates via http.
+To listen on a port requires special permission.
+Admins automatically have this permission, however other users may or may not have.
+Admins can grant this permission for any other user.

+If you have not this permission the http listening WCF service can not start, and you got "There was no endpoint listening at http://localhost:8091/NUnitBenchmarker/UIService that could accept the message.
+This is often caused by an incorrect address or SOAP action.
+See InnerException, if present, for more details."

+Further infomation says: "WCF service cannot start because of lack of access rights:
+HTTP could not register URL http://+:8091/NUnitBenchmarker/UIService/.
+Your process does not have access rights to this namespace (see http://go.microsoft.com/fwlink/?LinkId=70353 for details)."

+Unfortunately the link in the exception text, http://go.microsoft.com/fwlink/?LinkId=70353, is broken.
+The correct link should be http://msdn.microsoft.com/en-us/library/ms733768.aspx which explains how to set the permissions:

+**netsh http add urlacl url=http://+:8091/NUnitBenchmarker/UIService/ user=user**

 ## Support

 You can ask for support on our mailing list: https://groups.google.com/forum/to_be_created